 !!!Method optimization and validation using a mixture of recombinant mAbs

 In an array of experiments, we optimized and validated the robustness and accuracy of our IgG1 capturing approach, the generation of the Fab fragments and the analysis of the Fab LC-MS profiles.
 Therefore, we prepared a mixture of six IgG1 monoclonal antibodies, including the two spiked into every plasma sample subsequently analyzed.
 For the method optimization the 6 recombinant mAbs were added to the plasma of a single donor in different quantities: 4,000, 800, 200, 20, 2, or 0.5 ng per mAb.
 The mAbs used were trastuzumab (Roche, Penzberg, Germany), alemtuzumab (Genmab, Utrecht, The Netherlands), the Fab glycosylated cetuximab, rituximab, bevacizumab, and infliximab (Evidentic, Berlin, Germany).
-Fab sequences and theoretical masses of these mAbs, including the most abundant cetuximab glycoforms, are shown in Table S1.
+Fab sequences and theoretical masses of these mAbs, including the most abundant cetuximab glycoforms, are shown in \textbf{Data \ref{tab:tabdummy3.1}}.
 All these samples were injected once, except for the 200 ng sample which was injected three times to provide additional injection replicates.

 !!!LC-MS(/MS)